pgsql-io/multicorn2/doc/getting-started.rst

 Usage
 *****

-The multicorn foreign data wrapper is not different from other foreign data wrappers.
+The multicorn2 foreign data wrapper is not different from other foreign data wrappers.

 To use it, you have to: